Testsigma Agentic Test Automation Tool

 • There must be proper documentation of the defect life cycle in testing to prevent any kind of confusion in the future.
 You should use a bug report that comprehensively includes all necessary details regarding the bug.

-• It is recommended to use a tool for tracking the defects.
+• It is recommended to use a tool for defect tracking.
 The purpose is to maintain consistency among the bugs as well as in the workflow of the bug life cycle.
 You can use tools like Bugzilla, Jenkins, and Jira.

 If you also have test automation pipeline, then you should integrate that with bug reporting tools so that any bugs found via your automated tests, is reported automatically.